-Students may choose to pursue the entrepreneurship minor in addition to their chosen major.
+Students may also choose to pursue an entrepreneurship minor in addition to their chosen major.

-Entrepreneurship is the engine of local, national and global economies and the program is designed to give students the tools necessary to succeed in entrepreneurial roles.
-Students interested in entrepreneurship learn and practice all aspects of the entrepreneurial process from developing an idea to pitching a business plan.
+Entrepreneurship is the engine of local, national and global economies and the program is designed to give students the tools to succeed in entrepreneurial roles.
+Students interested in entrepreneurship learn and practice all aspects of the entrepreneurial process, from developing an idea to pitching a business plan.

 Students also have the option to learn about and pursue social entrepreneurial ventures.
-Entrepreneurship courses integrate the classroom with the real world through a dynamic mix of leading-edge technology, involvement with successful entrepreneurs and hands-on development of key skills like creativity, market focus and business planning, which are essential to successful ventures.
+Entrepreneurship courses integrate the classroom with the real world through a dynamic mix of leading-edge technology, involvement with successful entrepreneurs, and hands-on development of critical skills like creativity, market focus and business planning essential to successful ventures.

 In addition, students have the opportunity to participate in local and national competitions that not only hone their entrepreneurial skills but can also lead to external support for their business plans.

 St. Louis’ metropolitan location provides many internship opportunities that allow students to gain career-related work experience while applying classroom experiences to practice.
-Most are paid and students may earn academic credit.
-Supervised by both a representative from the organization and a faculty mentor, students have interned with a large variety of entrepreneurial firms in the St. Louis area.
+Most internships are paid, and students may opt to complete one for academic credit.
+Entrepreneurship students have interned with many entrepreneurial firms and prestigious organizations, including U.S. Bank, Lambert International Airport, Sheldon Concert Venue and Art Galleries, and Habitat for Neighborhood Business.

-The management department supports the SLU Entrepreneurs Club, which provides students with the opportunity to learn about the different career paths in entrepreneurship as well as the opportunity to network with entrepreneurs from the area.
+The management department supports the SLU Entrepreneurs Club, which provides students the opportunity to learn about career paths in entrepreneurship and to network with entrepreneurs from the area.

 Begin your application for this program at www.slu.edu/apply.
 Saint Louis University also accepts the Common App.